I Don’t Want to Make a Habit of This

 I’m still not sold on the concept, though, and don’t know about the path I’m on.
 Maybe I’ll continue to borrow books and “buy” lower cost books, trading freedom for convenience.
 There’s some line where I’ll pay for the words and the privilege of being abused as a customer.

 I read Fred Stoller’s ebook, My Seinfeld Year, after being made aware of and sold on it by Bob Lefsetz’s recommendation.
 It’s a short work for $2, and a great read.
 It’s the first ebook I paid for, and well worth the price.
 At $2, I don’t have to grapple with the problem as much.

 Maybe I’ll continue to fall into the ebook habit, gradually accepting the denial of freedom for the limited conveniences that the publishers “allow” me, deciding a little bit at a time that I’m willing to pay for books that I can only read and share in limited, frustrating ways, but not really own them and not get to pass them on or give them away or re-sell them.
 I’ll get some convenience along with forced, irritating restrictions.
 I’ll know that I’m contributing to the growth of a problem for society, but I’ll do it anyway.
 Maybe.

-I thought, no fucking way am I going to pay that much.
+This struck me as overly aggressive.
 I had heard about the outrageous pricing of ebooks but this is the first time I might have wanted to buy one where I’d care.
 I can get the hardcover for just a couple of bucks more.
 In what world does it make sense to price a digital product that close to the analog version?
 For something I’m just licensing.
 It made me not want to buy the paper version either, just to spite the publisher.

 Instead I requested the paper book from the local library, although with the number of copies available and the number of people ahead of me, I knew it would take a few months to get it.
 But maybe that would be fine.
 I’ve been reading books this way more often, and I’m used to the delay.